marinade-finance/validator-bonds/packages/validator-bonds-cli/README.md

 The meanings of parameters are as follows:

-- `<bond-or-vote-account-address>`: bond account from which funds will be withdrawn
+- `<bond-or-vote-account-address>`: The bond account from which funds (i.e., where stake accounts are withdrawn) will be taken.
-- `--stake-account`: address of the stake account that will be assigned under the bonds program
-- `--authority`: bond account authority with permission to make changes on the bond account, either configured pubkey in the bonds account (see `configure-bond` above) or the validator identity
+- `--authority`: The bond account authority with permission to make changes to the bond account.
+  This can be either the configured public key in the bond account (see `configure-bond` above) or the validator identity.
-- `--amount`: amount of lamports required to be withdrawn from the bonds program
+- `--amount`: The max amount of lamports to be later withdrawn from the bonds program on claiming.
+  The amount can only be specified when creating the withdrawal request.
+  If a different amount needs to be withdrawn, the old request must be canceled, a new withdrawal request with the desired amount must be created and you must wait for a few epochs (by default, 3 epochs) before claiming is possible.
-- `--withdrawer`: new owner of the withdrawn stake accounts
+- `--withdrawer`: The new owner of the withdrawn stake accounts (the `staker` and `withdrawer` authorities are assigned to `--withdrawer` public key).

 #### Technical details on creating withdraw request and claiming